graphql-markdown/graphql-markdown/docs/intro.md

 ## Features

-- Easy to setup and customizable
+- Easy set up and customizable
 - Full relations information between types
 - MDX generated are fully compatible with `plugin-content-docs`
 - Use any schema loader compatible with `@graphql-tools/load`